curious-liberal/yapli/README.md

 - [Architecture](ARCHITECTURE.md) - Detailed project architecture and technical design
 - [Standards & Guidelines](CLAUDE.md) - Development standards and project guidelines
 - [Research for Libraries and Packages](RESEARCH.md) - Research for libraries that solve the problems we need to tackle
+- [Critical Analysis of Research](FLAWS.md) - What it says on the tin

 ## Getting Started